 Founding team: Marco Hutter, Klajd Lika (CEO), Ilias Patsiaouras.

 Zurich, Syracuse, and Boulder (USA) - Founded in 2014, ETH spinoff, UAV

-In 2021, Perspective Robotics AG brought to market a tethered, autonomous flying drone called Fotokite Sigma.
+In 2021, Fotokite AG brought to market a tethered, autonomous flying drone called Fotokite Sigma.
 It was designed specifically for emergency personnel such as the fire department and provides a location information system that can be set up rapidly.
 The company’s customers include the fire departments of Paris and New York.
 The startup won the top prize of the GENIUS NY funding program in the USA in 2018 and has also been active in America since then.
 In January 2022, it raised 13.7 million Swiss francs in a financing round where the American company MSA Safety Incorporated and Swisscanto were the main investors and partners.
 Credit Suisse Entrepreneur Capital and the Sony Group Corporation were also involved to name a few.

 Founder: Sergei Lupashin (CEO: Bart Slager)

 Zurich, Bitterfeld-Wolfen (Germany) - ETH spinoff, founded in 2017, medtech

 With its product, Myosuit, MyoSwiss has developed an exoskeleton that combines robotics with textile technology.
 The “e-bike” for the legs supports people with impaired mobility with activities such as standing up and running.
 The Myosuit was approved as a medical device in 2020.
 Since then, it has been used in rehabilitation centers in Switzerland, Germany, Spain, and even South Korea.
 MyoSwiss raised 2.2 million Swiss francs in a funding round in 2020; the South Korean robotics company T-Robotics was involved for the first time.
 A new round of financing is currently ongoing to further develop solutions for private individuals.